 ☐ Item 15: Is there a fact-checking system in place for AI output?

 Submitting AI-generated information as-is to customers or government agencies creates liability risks due to potential misinformation.
-Particularly when using AI output in legal documents or official applications, a review process by qualified professionals should be mandatory.
+Particularly when using AI output for legal documents or official applications, a review process by qualified professionals should be mandatory.

 ☐ Item 16: Have you defined which AI tools employees are permitted to use for work purposes?